ryanmong/No-Skill-Break-Timer/README.md

 # No Skill Break Timer

-Displays a random meme image whenever a break timer is triggered through DBM, BigWigs, or Blizzard's built-in countdown.
+A World of Warcraft addon that displays a random meme image whenever a break timer is triggered through DBM, BigWigs, or Blizzard's built-in countdown.
 Built for WoW Midnight (12.0.1).

 ## Installation